Introducing the Joseph Curtin Ultralight

 Color coded micro-mutes allow you to incrementally mellow the timbre to best fit a particular ensemble, or a particular piece of music, or to simply avoid tiring your ear during long hours of practice.

 The effective length of the soundpost and its position in relation to the bridge can be quickly and safely adjusted – entirely from outside the instrument.
-The string-heights above the fingerboard can be changed in seconds by means of a key inserted at the base of the neck.
-These and other innovations let you keep your Ultralight in optimal adjustment, even when you’re a continent away from the nearest violin shop.
+String-heights above the fingerboard can be raised or lowered in seconds by means of a key inserted into the base of the neck.
+These and other innovations place a wide range of tonal adjustments at your disposal, even when you’re a continent away from the nearest violin shop.

 Give one a try

 Currently in the final stages of development, the Ultralights should be ready for trial by the summer of 2018.
 Please contact us if you are interested.